 3D laser Scanning is Taking a Bite Out of Crime

-Justice must be served
+Justice can be served by 3D laser scanning

-Need the right tools
+3d laser scanning services has the right tools

 Forensic scientists need the tools to get the job done.
 The first thing they do is comb the crime scene for any evidence possible.
 That evidence is used in a court of law.
 Evidence can prove innocents or guilt.
 Unfortunately, evidence that is collected doesn’t always turn out to be sufficient enough to prove anything.
 The investigators gather pictures, descriptions, and whatever they can to present in court.
 The problem is that old data collection methods aren’t the most reliable.
 Going from a real crime scene to a 2D camera shot and mere personal testimony leaves a lot to the imagination for jurors.
 Forensic investigators have a tool to work with by using 3D laser scanning services.
 It can record a virtual image of the crime scene.

 Forensic scientists are now using 3D laser scanning services to fight crime.
 They are doing it by combining 3D laser scanning technology with odontology.
 Bite marks can be strong evidence in court that can put a criminal behind bars.
 A woman is bitten by the criminal here in this example.
 Investigators, in such cases, would have trouble presenting teeth marks in court for a couple reasons.
 First of all, teeth marks on the skin cannot be presented without some compromise to the wound.
 Wounds heal, and so after several day it won’t even look the same.
 Secondly, pictures of a wound do not give a full pictures of the actual wound.
 Therefore information is lost.
 3D laser scanning services can solve this problem by recording the evidence the moment the scene of the crime is investigated.
 With that there is no loss of data.